voodootikigod/mustache.js/README.md

 Thanks @defunkt for the awesome code.

 ## Where to use?
 You can use mustache.js rendering stuff in various scenarios.
 E.g. you can render templates in your browser, or rendering server-side stuff with [node.js][node.js], use it for rendering stuff in [CouchDB][couchdb]'s views.
-To generate platform specific libraries that allow mustache.js to integrate naturally use one of hte folowing:
+To generate platform specific libraries that allow mustache.js to integrate naturally, use one of the folowing:

     rake jquery
     rake commonjs